 In the 1980’s, a consortium involving Japanese firms constructed the Fatih Sultan Mehmet Bridge.
 The bridge is the second connecting the Asian to the European continent, crossing the Bosphorus in Istanbul.
 Japanese firms began to make partnerships with Turkish conglomerates and Japanese banks provided loans for investments in Turkey.
 More recently, the political and economic relations between Japan and Turkey have taken grater strides forward.
-Some of the largest construction projects have been tendered to major Japanese companies.
-Direct investment from Japan to Turkey and the trade volume between the two countries has considerably increased, and Japan and Turkey have begun the negotiations to execute a Free Trade or Economic Partnership Agreement (the “EPA”) to further develop the economic relationship between the two nations.
+Major Japanese companies got the tender of some of the largest construction projects.
+Direct investment from Japan to Turkey and the trade volume between the two countries has considerably increased.
+They have begun the negotiations to execute a Free Trade or Economic Partnership Agreement to further develop the economic relationship.

-The economic relation between Japan and Turkey is threefold; the bilateral trade of goods, the direct investment flow from each country to the other and the construction/infrastructure projects handled in each country by the other’s companies.
+The economic relation between Japan and Turkey is threefold; the bilateral trade of goods, and the direct investment flow.
+The construction/infrastructure projects handled in each country by the other’s companies.

-The trade volume between Japan and Turkey was USD862 billion in 2013 and Turkey’s export to Japan was USD 409.3million.
-Turkey mainly exports fishery, agricultural, and textile products to Japan whereas Japan exports industrial products such as automobiles, construction machinery, etc. to Turkey.
-The fact that these Turkish exports mainly consist of lower-priced products whereas Japan’s exports consists predominantly of high-end and higher-priced finished goods, is one of the key reasons behind the yawning trade gap.
+The trade volume between Japan and Turkey was USD862 billion in 2013 and Turkey’s export to Japan was USD 409.3 million.
+Turkey mainly exports fishery, agricultural, and textile products to Japan.
+And Japan exports industrial products such as automobiles, construction machinery, etc. to Turkey.
+Turkish exports consist of lower-priced products whereas Japan’s exports high-end and higher-priced finished goods, reasons behind the yawning trade gap.

-However, it can also be said that both Turkey and Japan are not using their respective trade platforms to their full potential.
+However, it is also true that both Turkey and Japan are not using their respective trade platforms to their full potential.
 There are other notable areas where one country can meet the demands of the other.
 It is also a fact that the volume of the products currently being exported from one country to the other can increase considerably if the trade conditions between the two countries are opened up and many restrictions removed.
-One of the main objectives of the EPA will be to ameliorate the trade between Japan and Turkey by making it possible for both states to benefit from each other fully.
+Main objective of the EPA will be ameliorating trade between them by making it possible to benefit from each other.